ThreeFourSeven/sevenrandall/_posts/2020-05-12-intro-to-python-game-dev-p1.md

   return display
 ```

 If you call this nothing will happen, and thats because the display is created for a moment and then instantly closed.
 This may appear like a problem but actually everything is working correctly, we just need to have some process either wait or use the created window.
-To start well create a class which will contain all the methods covered above.
+To start we'll create a class which will contains all the methods covered above.

 ```python
 class Game: